snovakovic/fast-sort/README.md

 ### Fast sort versions

+ * `v2` version

-There is no breaking changes in `v2` version of library.
-Take advantage of better editor support and more flexibility by upgrading to `v2`.
+  There is no breaking changes in API between `v2` and `v1` version of library.
+  You should be able to upgrade and take advantage of better editor support and more flexibility without any problem.
+  Only consideration to take in mind is that some `dist` import file names have been changed.
+Based on how you used library there is small chance you might need to update those imports as:

+    * from: `require('fast-sort/sort.es5')` to: `require('fast-sort')` (es5 is now exported as default)
+    * from: `require('fast-sort/sort.es5.min')` to: `require('fast-sort/sort.min')`

 * features by versions